chapel-lang/chapel/doc/rst/language/evolution.rst

      myArray[i] = myArray[i-1] + 1;
    }

-This removes the inconsistency and makes the potential issues much more clear.
+This removes the inconsistency and calls greater attention to potential race conditions.

 This change also applies to procedures.
 Consider the following procedure: